udantha/example-google-drive-file-uploader-php/README.md

 # Google Drive File Uploader using oAuth 2
 Following are technical instructions to run the application.
 Google Drive SDK is installed via Composer.
 SDK is available under `vendor` folder. css folder contains Skeleton.css framework for styling.

+## !Important
+secret.json file had to be committed to make sure testing doesn't fail.
+This was taken as a risk since Assignment was not given a place to uplad this.

 ## Requirements
 PHP 5.4.0 or higher